Watson got to such an advanced state already that it’s being used to answer questions for medical purposes

 Blockchain is generally associated with Bitcoins, but this is not necessarily the case.
 A Blockchain, in essence, is a distributed database that uses a distributed ledger to keep track of all data.
 This ledger can be seen as a logbook that stores and describes everything that happens in the Blockchain.
 A Blockchain does not use centralized servers to store the information, but distributes this among the entire network that makes use of the particular Blockchain.
-There are two ways a Blockchain can be constructed: either private, or public.
+In this, Blockchains can be constructed both private and public.

 During their keynote presentation, IBM revealed their strategy on how to win a hackathon.
 This year’s Blockchain hackathon in Groningen had five different tracks: “Identity,” “Future of Pensions,” “Energy,” “International Trade and Entrepreneurship,” and “Reinventing Government.”
 IBM participated in four of these tracks and won two of them.
 In the Identity track, the IBM team from Groningen wanted to create a way for refugees coming to Europe to prove their identity to big organizations like a government.
 Since numerous refugees lose their belongings during their travels, proving their identity upon arrival can be a difficult and troublesome problem.